lopadz/wp-backup-to-b2/README.md

 1. Root access.
 You could do it with sudo access, but you won't be able to run this as a cron job.
 2. LAMP/LEMP stack with Bash shell installed.
-3. [WP CLI](https://wp-cli.org/): Used to export the DB and generate filenames among other actions.
+3. [WP CLI](https://wp-cli.org/) is used to export the DB and generate filenames among other actions.
 4. [Blackblaze S3](https://www.backblaze.com/b2/docs/quick_command_line.html) key and bucket(s) set up & configured to sync your files.

 ## Usage